marianopolis/MSU-backend/README.md

 \q
 ```

-If Postgres already has a user not called `postgres`, you can create one by running `psql -U postgres`
+If Postgres already has a user not called `postgres`, type `psql -U postgres`
+to connect to the database as username `postgres` and set password to
+`postgres`.

 The default configuration under `config.py` assumes you have the
 `msu_dev` and `msu_test` databases created, which are used for